-You’ve registered, gotten your confirmation email and are pumped for the Great Race!
+You’ve registered, gotten your confirmation email and are pumped for the race!
 Now what?
-There is a lot that needs to happen over the span of the next three months, and it might feel very overwhelming if you don’t know where to begin.
-I’m here to help you put a plan in place that will not only prepare you for the event, but make sure you enjoy yourself along the way.
-I’m here to help you create sustainable practices that will stick around in the long run, and ensure that you have a, ahem... “great race” in September.
+There is a lot that needs to happen over the span of a few short months, and it might feel very overwhelming if you don’t know where to begin.
+I’m here to help you put a plan in place that will not only prepare you for your event, but also ensure that you also enjoy yourself along the way.
+I’m here to help you create sustainable practices that will stick around in the long run, and create an amazing training and racing experience.

-Gear up.
-It’s hot, and you should be carrying water with you on your training runs.
+- Gear Up.
+No matter the temperature, you should be carrying water on your training runs.
 Nathan products do a great job of keeping you hydrated while seamlessly integrating onto your body.
-Trust me, it doesn’t feel like you’ve strapped a water cooler to your back.
-Moisture-wicking apparel (especially headgear) is going to be essential this time of year.
-You won’t want to be carrying around all that extra water weight once it’s left your system.
-If you only get a chance to run when it’s dark outside, you should also get a little light or two that goes blinky-blink-blink so motorists (instead of people watching the morning news) will see you.
+Trust me, it's not going to feel like you’ve strapped a water cooler to your back.
+Moisture-wicking apparel is essential at any time of year, and if you only get a chance to run when it’s dark outside you'll also need to pick up some safety lights and reflective equipment.

+- Buddy Up.
 Last but not not least, find a buddy or two.
 Or five.
 Or fifty.
-We are social creatures who have survived this far by grouping into tribes.
-To create lasting, sustainable fitness practices you’ll enjoy much greater success in a group.
+We are social creatures who have survived so far by grouping into tribes.
+To create lasting, sustainable fitness practices you’ll find much greater success by being in a group.
 There are plenty of incredible running groups around Pittsburgh, like the Fleet Feet Running Club, that offer plans, programs and mentorship for runners of all ability levels.

-There’s your homework for the week.
+There’s your homework.
 Getting a head start on the basics will put you in a good place for a successful training season, and ensure a fun, positive experience.
-It’s like finding the corner pieces of a jigsaw puzzle first, the rest gets easier from there.
-Come back next week to talk training, and learn why consistency is key!
+It’s like finding the corner pieces of a jigsaw puzzle first, the rest gets easier from there!